FishArmy100/Ripple/Ripple/Info/Specification.md

 ### Constructors
 Constructors are you you construct objects, and assign data to them.
 If no constructor is stated, a default constructor will be implicitly created.
 You can delete the defult constructor implicitly though. constructors are declared as `visibility ClassName(/*arguments*/)`.
 Constructors are the only way you can modify a const veriable, to witch, you can only do with the member veriables of the `this` object.
 You cannot modify compile time veriables however.
+Use new operator???

 ```cpp
 using module Core;